garrandall/popular-music-data/tracks/jump-start-natalie-cole.md

 Take it on up Paul
 (Jump start my heart, my heart)

-Oh, ooh
+Oh, oh
 (Nothing good comes easily)
-Ooh, we've got to work it 'til we get it right
+Oh, we've got to work it 'til we get it right
 You see I love you so I'll never let you go
 (I wanna hug you and kiss you keep you right here with me) Yeah, yeah

 (Jump start my heart)
-Ooh charge me up when I'm runnin' down
+Oh charge me up when I'm runnin' down
 Oh, don't let me down
 (Jump start my heart)
 Hey, hey lift my feet up off the ground